geopm/geopm/tutorial/iogroup/README.md

   double-to-string conversion to print the value.

 * write_batch():

   If the STDOUT control has been pushed, it prints the latest value to standard output.
 If STDERR has been pushed, it prints the latest value to standard error.

+* control_description():

+  Returns a string description of the given control name.
+This method can be used by helper applications (e.g. geopmwrite) to give users more detail about how to use a control.

 3. Set up registration on plugin load